webfactory/ssh-agent/README.md

 Have in mind that the Dockerfile now contains customized git and ssh configurations.
 If you don't want that in your final image, use multi-stage builds.

+If you still get the error message: `fatal: Could not read from remote repository.
+Please make sure you have the correct access rights and the repository exists.` you most likely forgot one of the steps above.

 ### Cargo's (Rust) Private Dependencies on Windows